Information technology in India: Indian IT revenues

 In the contemporary world economy, India is the largest exporter of IT.
 The contribution of the IT sector in India's GDP rose from 1.2% in 1998 to 7% in 2019.
 Exports dominate the Indian IT industry and constitute about 79% of the industry's total revenue.
 However, the domestic market is also significant, with robust revenue growth.

 The industry's share of total Indian exports (merchandise plus services) increased from less than 4% in FY1998 to about 25% in FY2012.
 The technologically inclined services sector in India accounts for 40% of the country's GDP and 30% of export earnings as of 2006, while employing only 25% of its workforce, according to Sharma (2006).
 According to Gartner, the "Top Five Indian IT Services Providers" are Tata Consultancy Services, Infosys, Wipro, Tech Mahindra, and HCL Technologies.

 The IT and BPM industry's revenue is estimated at US$194 billion in FY 2021, an increase of 2.3% YoY.
 The domestic revenue of the IT industry is estimated at US$45 billion and export revenue is estimated at US$150 billion in FY 2021.
 The IT industry employed almost 2.8 million employees in FY 2021.
 The IT–BPM sector overall employs 5.4 million people as of March 2023.

 In 2022, companies within the sector faced significant employee attrition and intense competition in hiring's.
 Indian IT revenues grow fastest in a decade to $227 billion in COVID-19 pandemic -hit FY22.
 NASSCOM in its Strategic Review predicted that the IT industry can achieve the ambitious target of being a US$ 350 billion by FY26 growing at a rate of 11-14 per cent.

-State/UT wise revenue in IT exports
+State/UT wise revenue in IT exports from stpi registered units

-Below is the State wise list of revenue in IT exports as of FY2023.
+Below is the State wise list of revenue in stpi IT exports as of FY2023.